timholy/AdvancedScientificComputing/homeworks/learning_julia1.md

 The remaining homework problems are in a separate file, `learning_julia1_exercises.jl`.
 This file starts with a comment at the top and you will fill in the details.
 If you run this file with `include` or hit the "play" button in the upper right corner in VS Code, when done you should pass all tests.

+You're not restricted to use the subset of things assigned, you can use any "built-in" Julia construct.
+But don't use external packages that do almost all the work for you, unless instructed by the problem.